-This Contingency Plan describes groundwater pumping and water management that will be conducted for the sulfate mitigation action1 during a temporary curtailment of production at the Sierrita mine.
+This Contingency Plan describes groundwater pumping, water management, and groundwater monitoring that will be conducted for the sulfate mitigation action1 during a temporary curtailment of production at the Sierrita mine.
 The mitigation action uses pumping to control a groundwater plume of sulfate in the vicinity of the Freeport-McMoRan Sierrita Inc. (Sierrita) Tailing Impoundment near Green Valley, south of Tucson, Arizona (Figure 1) and is conducted pursuant to Mitigation Order on Consent No. P-50-06 between Arizona Department of Environmental Quality (ADEQ) and Sierrita.